Countering Identity Violence

 As a result of years of civil war in South Sudan, 2.2 million South Sudanese people live in refugee camps in bordering countries, including Sudan, Kenya, Ethiopia and Uganda.
 The Adjumani district in northern Uganda hosts over 200,000 refugees.

-Inhabitants of Adjumani district camps are faced with COVID-19 whilst having limited access to health facilities and experiencing shortages of food relief.
-It is also extremely difficult to implement social distancing in overcrowded conditions.
-Inter-ethnic divisions and tensions between refugees and the host community have become enflamed as COVID-related hate and blame has accompanied the spread of the virus.
+Inhabitants of Adjumani refugee camps are faced with COVID-19 whilst having limited access to health facilities and experiencing food shortages.
+Inter-ethnic divisions and tensions between refugees and the host community have become inflamed as COVID-related hate and blame .

 Genocide is not an isolated event, but an end-product of a progression of stages.
 A significant early step is often the dissemination of hate speech towards a targeted group.
 Early intervention facilitates prevention.

 In South Sudan, the average age is 19.
 Engaging young people is crucial.
 That’s why we have partnered with the Writers’ Writing Fellowship (a youth-led writing circle) to produce a picture book challenging hate speech.
-The story will be selected from a writing competition open to young people in South Sudan aged 14-35.
 The project has delivered workshops on hate speech to youth groups and will continue with further workshops with South Sudanese youth on using storytelling to counter identity-based hate and violence in South Sudan.
 The competition will showcase stories that confront individual and collective prejudices and promote critical thinking, empathy and the celebration of diversity.
 Once published and disseminated the winning book will act as both a literacy tool and a model for being an active bystander.